jagotu/BACIL/thesis_text/thesis_text.md

 One goal was to compare with Hagmüller's implementation from [Truffle CIL Interpreter (2020)](https://epub.jku.at/obvulihs/content/titleinfo/5473678).
 We received copies of the benchmark programs used in the work and could therefore run them against our implementation.
 When researching [.NET runtime JIT benchmarks](#net-runtime-jit-benchmarks), we discovered that the used benchmarks are based on code from the repository.
 However, to keep the comparison fair, we used the provided modified versions, only changing out the harness.
 We didn't have access to the interpreter itself, so couldn't replicate the original benchmarks, and only use the numbers provided in their work.
 To receive comparable numbers, we followed the outlined methodology:

+Maybe explain that they provide relative (or you derived from their measurements) relative speedup/slowdown to dotnet and this should be comparable.
+Nothing that the reader could not infer from the later text, but could help busy reader that skims through...

 > The discussed Truffle CIL Interpreter, was evaluated by running a set of different programs.
 All benchmarks were executed on an Intel i7-5557U processor with 2 cores, 4 virtual threads featuring 16GB of RAM and a core speed of 3.1 GHz running macOS Catalina(64 bit).
 >
 > We parametrized each benchmark so that its execution results in high workload for our test system.
 In order to get a performance reference to compare with, we executed the benchmark programs in the mono runtime.
 We ran the benchmark programs in our Truffle CIL Interpreter on the top of the Graal VM.
 To find out how much our Truffle CIL Interpreter benefits from the support of compilation by Graal, we also ran the tests in an interpreter only mode, by using the standard Java JDK, instead of Graal.
 Because Graal optimizes functions which are called a certain number of times, we executed each program in a loop a several amount of times.
 For our evaluation we wanted to ignore the warm up phase of the compilation, so we just took the last 10 iterations of the execution loop.
 For each iteration the execution time is measured.
 For these 10 iterations we calculated the arithmetic mean.
 In order to reduce statistical outliers we repeated this 10 times and calculated the geometric mean over the arithmetic means.